-The statement of cash flows is not fully referenced as it does not have reference notes to the figures in the financial statements for payments for tuition, payments for operations and boarding and School fund payments.
-In addition, cash and cash equivalents at the beginning of the year is wrongly referenced to Note 10 to the financial statements which refers to short term investments.
+The statement of cash flows is not fully referenced with Notes to the financial statements on payments for tuition, payments for operation and boarding and school fund payments.
+In addition, cash and cash equivalents at the beginning of the year is wrongly referenced to Note 10 to the financial statement whereas Note 10 refers to short term investments.

-In the circumstances, the validity, completeness and accuracy of the financial statements could not be confirmed.
+In the circumstances, the accuracy and completeness of the financial statements could not be confirmed